-Love hydrangeas, but not sure how to get started?
-Here are some ideas and inspiration and simple tips for growing hydrangeas.
+Love hydrangea, but not sure how to get started?
+Here are some ideas and inspiration and simple tips for growing hydrangea in Texas.

 I need to start this post with the obvious.

 I am not a master gardener.
 Not even close.
 I’m just someone who loves hydrangeas.
 I love the way they change color and how they bloom all summer and how the blooms look like pieces of modern art and how beautiful they are when they dry.